Single Parent Surrogacy for Men, Women & LGBTQ Individuals

 Others arrive at surrogacy not because they cannot carry a pregnancy, but because they have made a deliberate decision about how they want to become a mother.

-Demanding careers, medical conditions that make pregnancy high-risk (but not impossible), or simply the clarity that surrogacy is the right path all of these are legitimate and increasingly common reasons.
+Demanding careers, high-risk medical conditions, or simply the clarity that surrogacy is the right path — all of these are legitimate and increasingly common reasons.

-The U.S. legal framework protects elective surrogacy just as it protects medically indicated surrogacy.
+The U.S. legal framework protects elective surrogacy exactly as it protects medically indicated surrogacy.
 Your reason for choosing this path does not affect your legal rights as an intended mother.

 One Reality Worth Naming

-Some single women pursuing surrogacy encounter scepticism or a lack of understanding from people in their lives about the decision itself, the cost, or the choice to become a mother without a partner.
+Some single women encounter scepticism from people in their lives — about the decision itself, the cost, or becoming a mother without a partner.
 You will likely have conversations you did not anticipate.

-This is worth knowing in advance, not because it should give you pause, but because being prepared for it is better than being blindsided.
-Most single mothers who have been through this say those conversations become less frequent and less charged over time.
+This is worth knowing in advance, not because it should give you pause, but because being prepared is better than being caught off guard.
+Most single mothers who have been through this say those conversations become less frequent over time.

 The decision you are making is a serious one.
 The people who matter will come to understand that.